DanielBrito/restack-api/README.md

 **GET** @ _http://localhost:3000/project/id_

-Used to tetrieve a _project_ by its `id`, or message if it not exists.
+Used to retrieve a _project_ by its `id`, or message if it not exists.

 ![GET_200](assets/get-project-id-200.png)